awesome-patent-mining/TFH_Annotated_Dataset/README.md

 ## **Dataset Introduction**
 TFH_Annotated_Dataset is an annotated patent dataset pertaining to *thin film head* technology in hard-disk.
-To the best of our knowledge, this is the first labeled patent dataset public available in technology management domain that annotates both entities and the semantic relations between entities.
+To the best of our knowledge, this is the second labeled patent dataset public available in technology management domain that annotates both entities and the semantic relations between entities, the first one is [1].

 The well-crafted information schema used for patent annotation contains 17 types of entities and 15 types of semantic relations as shown below.